13 reasons why every parent should encourage their child to learn coding skills

 > We are Ofsted Registered

-> We have an 8 to 1 pupil to tutor ratio
+> We have an average of 8 to 1 pupil to tutor ratio

 > We offer a structured learning environment